mygrocerydeals/gradle-s3-plugin/README.md

 A good option for managing secrets in build files is the [Gradle Credentials plugin](https://github.com/etiennestuder/gradle-credentials-plugin).

 ## Amazon EC2 Endpoint
-The `s3.endpoint` property can be used to define an Amazon EC2 compatible third-party cloud environment for all tasks (e.g. LocalStack).
+The `s3.endpoint` property can be used to define an Amazon EC2 compatible third-party cloud or Docker environment for all tasks (e.g. LocalStack).
 This option is only valid when combined with the `region` property (either defined globally using `s3.region` or defined for the task using task-level properties).
-Endpoints can also be defined on a per-task basis.
+Endpoints can also be defined on a per-task basis, which enables switching between Amazon S3 and third-party endpoints for each task, if needed.

 ```groovy
 s3 {